 Student Handbook: Section 3: Student Activities

-The elected members of the Student Association constitute the Executive Board.
+The elected members of the Student Government Association constitute the Executive Board.
 Its purpose is to act as students’ official representative, to articulate students’ views, and to care for students’ best interests with the administration and the faculty, along with other campus groups, and the public in general.

 The Campus Activities Team (CAT) is a student-run organization that serves as Daemen’s principal organization for student event planning and campus programming.
 The mission of CAT is to provide a diverse assortment of fun and safe events to entertain and engage students outside of the classroom.
 CAT’s focus is on developing, planning, and facilitating quality events in collaboration with campus partners for the Daemen community.
 CAT activities are supported and funded by the students of Daemen College, and acts in response to the needs and interests of the student body with a primary goal of fostering campus community and unity.

-Daemen College students play a major role in self-governance through their elected Student Association.
+Daemen College students play a major role in self-governance through their elected Student Government Association.
 Another important vehicle for student participation in College life is the committee structure.
 Student members represent the interests of the general student body on the following committees:

 Educational Policy Committee (EPC)

 The EPC has the responsibility to advise the Vice President for Academic Affairs, and thereby the President, on the academic policy of the College.
 The duties of the EPC include the initiation of new academic programs and effecting changes in existing programs.
 This is a key committee of the College affording students the opportunity for direct input on the curriculum.

 The Council on Diversity and Inclusion

 The council serves as an advisory and working group for coordination of the College's efforts as they relate to diversity and inclusion.
 Under the auspices of the Office of Diversity and Inclusion, the CDI is co-chaired by a faculty and student with appointees made by the president for 2 year terms.